Ask a hundred different coaches to explain, “What is coaching?”, and you just might get a hundred different answers.

 As iPEC founder Bruce D Schneider has laid out, people are continually experiencing energy in one of two ways: catabolic or anabolic.
 Neither type of energy is necessarily “right” or “wrong,” as they can both be valuable and useful for different reasons.

 The type of energy we experience fluctuates throughout the day and from situation to situation.
-But because of the way we each interpret our life experiences (as previously mentioned in our discussion on perception), we often wind up experiencing the same type of energy over and over again.
+But because of the way we each interpret our life experiences (think back to the coloring book example!) we often wind up experiencing the same type of energy over and over again.
 As a result, many people get stuck in draining, catabolic energy.

-iPEC coaches are relied on to help these people raise their energy levels to an anabolic state and become more aware of their actions and choices.
+iPEC coaches have the skills and the know-how to help these people raise their energy levels to an anabolic state and become more aware of their actions and choices.
 Someone who is coached in this way is more apt to inspire others, becomes more open to innovation and possibility, and is far better able to pursue goals and find fulfillment in their lives.

 The shift toward anabolic energy allows people to access creativity and intuition more quickly, rather than resorting to frustration, resentment, and other low-level responses, which can feel limiting and exhausting.